duckie-team/quack-quack-android/README.md

 QuackQuack is available in the Maven repository.
 [BOM](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms) is currently not supported due to [publishing issues](https://github.com/sungbinland/duckie-quack-quack/issues/114).
 Once the issue is resolved, BOM is published. (we are want for your help!)

-> **Warning**: Version 1.x.x was released for internal use for the MVP of Duckie products.
-Therefore, the stability of some components has not been verified, so if you are interested in this project, we recommend using the 2.x.x version to be released later.

 ![quack-ui-components](https://img.shields.io/maven-central/v/team.duckie.quack/quack-ui-components?label=quack-ui-components&style=flat-square) ![quack-lint-core](https://img.shields.io/maven-central/v/team.duckie.quack/quack-lint-core?label=quack-lint-core&style=flat-square) ![quack-lint-quack](https://img.shields.io/maven-central/v/team.duckie.quack/quack-lint-quack?label=quack-lint-quack&style=flat-square) ![quack-lint-compose](https://img.shields.io/maven-central/v/team.duckie.quack/quack-lint-compose?label=quack-lint-compose&style=flat-square) ![quack-lint-writing](https://img.shields.io/maven-central/v/team.duckie.quack/quack-lint-writing?label=quack-lint-writing&style=flat-square)

 ```groovy